 If you’re worried about protecting your investment and keeping your MacBook Pro looking as pristine as possible, you may want to invest in a case.
 A high-quality case can not only help protect your computer but can accentuate its looks, as well.

 If you only occasionally take your MacBook Pro outside the home or office, the risk of something happening is probably fairly low — although it only takes one incident to damage a machine that can cost thousands of dollars.
 If your MacBook Pro is your constant road warrior companion, it’s probably more a matter of when something happens rather than if.
-Either way, there are numerous case styles and designs on the market, and this shopping guide can help you find the one that best suits your needs.
+Either way, there are numerous case styles and designs available.

 When choosing a case for your MacBook Pro, the biggest factor to consider is the level of protection the case will provide.
 Some offer a bare minimum of protection, mainly from cosmetic scratches and light dents.
 Heavy-duty cases can protect your MacBook Pro from everything from scratches and dents to spills and even drops.